aevri/barrie-bear/barrie_bear.md

 Mr. Beaver thought it was a very good idea.
 With the aid of the bandages, they were able to tie the sides down to the timbers and position the tent poles into holes in the logs which they dug out with their knife.
-JUSt as they were admiring their handywork,
+Just as they were admiring their handywork,

 there was a sudden lurch and almost at the same time, a big splash.